mddazure/azure-vwan-microhack/README.md

 To make the most of your time on this MircoHack, the green elements in the diagram above are deployed and configured for you through Terraform.
 You will focus on deploying and configuring the blue items using the portal.
 ## Task 1: Deploy
 Steps:
-- Log in to Azure Cloud Shell at https://shell.azure.com/
+- Log in to Azure Cloud Shell at https://shell.azure.com/ and select Bash
 - Clone the  GitHub repository:

 `git clone https://github.com/mddazure/azure-vwan-microhack`